What to Expect When Coming To SACE

 - Please do not arrive more than 5 minutes early for your appointment.
 We understand that this is not always possible, but we ask that you arrive as close to your appointment time as you can.

-- In compliance with the City of Edmonton Bylaw, masks must be worn inside of the building.
-If you do not have a mask, or have forgotten to bring one with you, we will happily supply you with one before you enter our office.
+- Masks must be worn inside of the building.
+If you do not have a mask or have forgotten to bring one with you, we will happily supply you with one before you enter our office.

 - When you walk into our office, either your counsellor or our reception team will be there to greet you.
 The following will occur: